sofakostenko07-maker/customer-churn-prediction-with-sql/README.md

 ## Planned improvements for learning purposes
 * Dockerization
-* Deployment: Build a lightweight API using FastAPI/Streamlit.
+* Deployment: build a lightweight Streamlit app for model inference.

 * Possible model retraining on window with more data generated continuously (just to practice)